Building Healthy Self Esteem

 Accept yourself.
 Every one of us has faults and weaknesses—this is part of being human.
 The key to healthy self-esteem is self-acceptance.
-This means accepting yourself as you are without condemning yourself for your perceived shortcomings is vital for optimal healthy emotional well being.
+Accepting yourself as you are without condemning yourself for your perceived shortcomings is vital for optimal healthy emotional well being.

 Avoid labeling yourself.
-When you don’t reach a goal or perform as well as you hoped, it’s easy to label yourself as ”bad” in some way.
+When you don't reach a goal or perform as well as you hoped, it's easy to label yourself as" bad" in some way.
 For example, you might have a negative internal dialogue, such as, "I am such an idiot."
 This is a form of labeling.
 Labeling yourself is a negative way of thinking because it relies on an over-generalization.

 Recognize your strengths and weaknesses.
-Having healthy self-esteem means that you are able to feel good about yourself even though you’re not perfect.
+Having healthy self-esteem means that you can feel good about yourself even though you're not perfect.

 Be objective about situations.
-When you personalize an event or situation, you take responsibility for things that aren’t your fault, or you blame yourself for negative outcomes without taking all factors into account.
+When you personalize an event or situation, you take responsibility for things that aren't your fault or blame yourself for adverse outcomes without taking all factors into account.

 Avoid comparisons.
 Some people are in the habit of comparing themselves to others.
 They judge themselves on things like their looks, their grades, their friends, their achievements, and even their personality.
-There will always be people who seem to be doing better than you are, and if you compare yourself to them, you’ll end up always feeling unsatisfied with yourself.
+There will always be people who seem to be doing better than you are, and if you compare yourself to them, you'll end up constantly feeling unsatisfied with yourself.

 Communicate assertively.
 The way you communicate with other people gives them information on how you feel about yourself.

-Misti Luke, LCSW Private Practice offers individual psychotherapy focusing on self-esteem for adults and mature-older teens aimed at helping individuals discover, acknowledge, and appreciate his/her internal human worth to increase self-esteem.
+Misti Luke, LCSW Private Practice, offers individual psychotherapy focusing on self-esteem for adults and mature-older teens aimed at helping individuals discover, acknowledge, and appreciate his/her internal human worth to increase self-esteem.